prusti/pcg-docs/src/operations/obtain.md

         - Create a new *Borrow PCG Expansion* hyperedge $e = \{rp_b\} \rightarrow \overline{rp}_r$

 [^possible]: This could happen e.g. expanding an `x : Option<&'a T>` to a `x@None`

-### Step 5 - Labelling Lifetime Projections for Projections
-Finally, if we are obtaining $W$ or $E$ capability, we can again assume that the intention is to mutate $p$.
-If there exist any lifetime projection nodes for dereferences of $p$'s fields (or $p$'s fields' fields, and so on...), we encounter the same problem that was described in Step 3.
-To address this, we label any lifetime projections for dereferences of places *for which $p$ is a prefix* (`*p.f`, for example).